rmp-up/wp-fixtures/README.md

 ## Usage

-Lets define a simple page,
+Lets define one simple page,
-a post using faker
-and plenty of comments within one yaml:
+multiple posts by random users and plenty of comments within one yaml:

 ```yaml